 - redress of local or personal grievances.

 Members of the community may lodge a petition regarding a matter in which they have an interest.

 Petitions can be used as a form of submission on active development applications during the public notification stage.
-The Making a submission about a Development Application Fact Sheet from the Department of Local Government and Planning, provides more information on the development application process.
+The “Get Involved with Development” information page from the Department of State Development, Manufacturing, Infrastructure and Planning provides more information on the development application process.

 The petitioning process

-The petition, if received by Council at a Council meeting, will not be debated at that meeting.
-It will be referred by the Chief Executive Officer to the relevant council department for action and response.
+The petition, if received by Council at an Ordinary Meeting of Council, will not be debated at that meeting.
+It will be referred by the Chief Executive Officer to the relevant Council Department for action and response.

 Preparing a petition